rogen-george/Deep-Autoregressive-Model/README.md

 ##### 2. MADE:

 Masked Autoregressive Density Estimation (MADE) is a deep, generative autoencoder capable of learning hierarchies of distributed representations from data.
 Its an extension of NADE where all conditional distributions are learnt using a masked variational autoencoder.
 The masks are generated such that they sustain the autoregressive property of the model by dropping out suitable connections.
-Our implementation code for MADE with all the conducted experiments can be found in the MADE subfolder.
+Our implementation code for MADE with all the conducted experiments can be found in the pytorch-MADE [subfolder](pytorch-MADE).

 ##### 3. GMM (as baseline)